ubermanu/louisette/src/lib/components/Accordion/README.md

 ### Actions

-- `trigger`: The action to apply to the trigger element.
+- `triggerRef`: The action to apply to the trigger element.
-- `content`: The action to apply to the content element.
+- `contentRef`: The action to apply to the content element.